GKLdeveloppement/jsTips/JSinTerminal.md

 //the second one is the path of the file what we need to execute const arg2 = args[1];

-//the third one is an additionnal argument, here the filename that we target, to get its content const arg3 = args[2];
+//the third one is an additional argument, here the filename that we target, to get its content const arg3 = args[2];